-- A statutory right conferred on a person may be waived only if the waiver does not infringe the purpose of the legislation: Bowmaker Ltd v Tabor; Reckitt & Colman (NZ) Ltd v Taxation Board of Review; Johnson v Moreton; Lieberman v Morris.
+- It is possible to argue that where a representation is made that education services would be withheld if payment is not made, the payments would be made "in respect of, in response to or for the inducement of" the supply of education services.
+However, as there is a statutory entitlement to free education in state schools, the true legal position is that education services would be provided whether or not payment was made.
+Therefore, there would not be a sufficient connection between the payment of general or specific "fees" and the supply of education services to which there is a statutory entitlement. - A statutory right conferred on a person may be waived only if the waiver does not infringe the purpose of the legislation: Bowmaker Ltd v Tabor; Reckitt & Colman (NZ) Ltd v Taxation Board of Review; Johnson v Moreton; Lieberman v Morris.
 The purpose of the Education Act is that all children should receive education of a minimum standard, and there should be no barriers to access to such education.
 That purpose would be infringed by a waiver of the right to free education and an ability of school Boards to require the payment of "fees" for education. - The scope of the obligation to provide education services is defined by the national education guidelines and by the school's charter (into which the guidelines are incorporated).
 The supply of reports and other information relating to the assessment of students is integral to the supply of education services, and such information must be supplied free.
-The amounts would not be consideration, even if there was a representation that the supply of such information would be withheld unless payment was made (albeit contrary to the legal position).

-Therefore, GST is not payable on amounts paid for the purpose of a general fund to assist the schools with meeting costs or for "activity fees" for activities that are an integral part of the course requirements in which the school has an obligation to provide instruction and in which participation by pupils is compulsory.
+The amounts would not be consideration, even if there were a representation that the supply of such information would be withheld unless payment was made (albeit contrary to the legal position). - 52.
+Therefore, GST is not payable on amounts paid for the purpose of a general fund to assist the school with meeting costs or for activities that are an integral part of the curriculum that the school has an obligation to provide and in which participation by pupils is compulsory.
 However, if other services not integral to the supply of education services are supplied on the basis that the supply is conditional on payment being made, the payment will be consideration for that supply.
-If a separate charge is not made for such an item, apportionment may apply: section 10(18) of the GST Act.
+If a separate charge is not made for such an item, apportionment may apply: s 10(18) of the GST Act. - 53.
 For payments made by parents or guardians to schools to be consideration, it must be possible to identify a supply of goods or services other than the supply of education services that the schools must supply in terms of their charters.
-The issues that need to be considered are:

-- whether what is provided to students is within the scope of the statutory entitlement to education services; and - if the supply made is outside the scope of the statutory entitlement, whether there is a sufficient relationship between the supply and the payment.
+The issues that need to be considered are: - whether what is provided to students is within the scope of the statutory entitlement to education services; and - if the supply made is outside the scope of the statutory entitlement, whether there is a sufficient relationship between the supply and the payment.